El Paso firefighters battle blaze at recycling plant in south-central - NewsBreak

 Car crash leaves one dead on Transmountain

-EL PASO, Texas (KFOX14/CBS4) — A man is dead following a rollover crash early Saturday morning, the El Paso County Sheriff’s Office said.
-It happened around 9:20 a.m. on Loop 375 and Transmountain at Mile Marker 19.
-The sheriff’s office says when deputies arrived they found a vehicle...
+EL PASO, Texas (KFOX14/CBS4) — Transmountain Crash.
+A man is dead following a rollover crash early this morning, the El Paso County Sheriff’s Office said.
+It happened around 9:20 a.m. on Loop 375 Transmountain at Mile Marker 19.
+The sheriff’s office says when deputies arrived they found a...

 The Upper Valley Farmers and Artist Market held its 5th Annual Halloween event